thongdang2708/Plant-UI-Project-Full-Stack-Mobile-Project/README.md

 # Plant-UI-Project-Full-Stack-Mobile-Project

+Warning!
-Warning: As costs for Amazon Cloud Services are too high, I have to delete all services on Amazon.
+As costs for Amazon Cloud Services are too high for Free Tier package for user and my app went over free services (238 euros charge for me in January :((((( ), I have to delete all services on Amazon.

 Mobile outline: